yiisoft/yii2-docker/README.md

 ## Status

 This is still work in progress.
-The images are note yet available on docker hub.
+The images are not yet available on docker hub.